ByAU

 What Is a Consortium Blockchain?

-A consortium blockchain is a permissioned network managed by a select group of organizations rather than a single entity.
+A consortium blockchain is a type of permissioned network managed by a select group of organizations instead of a single entity.

 Key characteristics: